WillHTam/swift-rating-app/README.md

 - Push scenes onto the navigation stack
 - Present views modally and how to dismiss modals
 - Persist data between app sessions with NSCoding
+- Encode/decode from storage, add NSCoding to model and table view controller